Mega Man: Original series

-In the story behind the original series, Mega Man is a robot originally named Rock, created as a lab assistant by the scientist Dr. Light with Dr. Wily as his partner.
-Following treachery by Dr. Wily in which he reprogrammed most of Dr. Light's robots, Rock volunteered to be converted into a fighting robot to defend the world from Wily's violent robotic threats, thus becoming Mega Man.
+The original Mega Man series, dubbed Classic Mega Man, marks the start of the franchise, released on the NES on December 17, 1987.
+In the original series, Mega Man is an android originally named Rock (nicknamed "Mega" in later installments), created as a lab assistant by the scientist Dr. Light alongside his sister Roll.
+One day, after Dr. Wily reprogrammed most of Dr. Light's robots, Rock volunteered to be converted into a fighting robot to defend the world from Wily's violent robotic threats, thus becoming Mega Man.

-Though all incarnations of Mega Man feature unique stories, settings, and characters, they share several common features.
-All main Mega Man games released prior to 1997 are side-scrolling action platformers.
+Mega Man is a side-scrolling action platformer.
 The player character must fight through the levels using Mega Man's "Mega Buster"—a cannon attached to his arm—to shoot the robotic enemies inhabiting his environment.
 When Mega Man was released in 1987, the characteristic that made it revolutionary was the choice given to the player of which robot master to attempt first.
 After defeating a Robot Master—the boss of a level—Mega Man gains the ability to use that Robot Master's special weapon.
-Each Robot Master is representative of a specific element or object, with such bosses as Fire Man, Ice Man, Guts Man, Cut Man, Elec Man, and Bomb Man.
+Each Robot Master represents a specific element or object, with bosses such as Fire Man, Ice Man, Guts Man, Cut Man, Elec Man, and Bomb Man.
 The weapons Mega Man gains share the theme of the defeated boss.
 After defeating all of the Robot Masters, Mega Man travels to a multi-stage fortress to confront Dr. Wily, the person responsible for the robotic enemies' destructive acts.
-In the fortress, Mega Man fights past new bosses, clones of the game's Robot Masters, and Wily himself, who is usually in a large multi-phase war machine.
+In the fortress, Mega Man fights new bosses, clones of the game's Robot Masters, and Wily himself, who is usually in a large multi-phase war machine.